 Social Champ can be a massive winner for social media managers like me.
-It serves the top platforms: Facebook, Instagram, LinkedIn, Pinterest, but more importantly, Social Champ also serves Google My Business.
+It serves the top platforms: Facebook, Instagram, LinkedIn, Pinterest, but more importantly, Social Champ also serves Google Business Profile.
 This is a huge perk for those marketers with local brick and mortar business!

 Another huge plus is their mobile app!
 Social media managers need to keep a finger on their accounts’ pulse at all times: the Social Champs mobile app allows for monitoring-on-the-go!

 Muneeb: Name the people who have inspired and motivated you the most in your personal and professional life.

 Dorien: My husband, first and foremost.
 He is my business partner and my advisor.
 He has encouraged me and cheered me on for 31+ years.
 When I started this business as a freelance social media manager, he encouraged me, guided me, and gave great advice.
 While I do ‘my thing’ and he does his, he’s a brilliant strategist, and he’ll be forever my go-to person!

 Next, Adrienne Jandler hired me in 2013 to work at her agency, where I learned how much I love working on and being part of a team.
 Working with Atlantic Webworks opened up new doors for me locally and afforded me a way to grow my business.